 5 — National Museum of Fine Arts

-Created in 1937, this museum houses a large collection of works of art from the 19th century.
+Created in 1937, this museum houses a large collection of 19th century works of art.

 For this reason, it is one of the most important of its kind in Brazil.